 The application of the developed statistical framework to three hydrometeorological time series with lengths ranging from 91 to 992 years showed that all three series are consistent with the scaling hypothesis (Hurst phenomenon).
-In addition, it is shown that several patterns within these time series would be regarded as evident trends or shifts if classical statistical tests were used, but using modified tests, based on the scaling hypothesis, it turns out that it is a regular behaviour.
+In addition, it is shown that several patterns within these times series would be regarded as evident trends or shifts if classic statistical tests were used, but using modified tests, based on the scaling hypothesis, it turns out that they are regular behaviour of the time series.

-Apparently, the consistency of geophysical time series with the scaling hypothesis is not exhausted for the three time series analysed herein.
+Apparently, the consistency of geophysical time series with the scaling hypothesis is not exhausted to the three time series analysed in this paper.
 In several studies, a large number of long geophysical time series have been found to exhibit the Hurst phenomenon.
-The analyses herein show that in time series with short length, the classical statistics can hide the scaling behaviour.
-This concerns the Hurst exponent and the autocorrelation function (Fig. 6), whose classical estimate hides a fat tail.
+The analyses of this paper show that in time series with short length the classic statistics can hide the scaling behaviour.
+This concerns the Hurst exponent and the autocorrelation function (Figure 6), whose classic estimate hides a fat tail.
 Therefore, it can be the case that short time series, classified as random noise without scaling behaviour, in fact exhibit the Hurst phenomenon.

-In conclusion, the analyses in this study act as a warning that the classical hydrological statistics describes only a portion of the natural uncertainty of hydroclimatic processes, because it is based on the implicit assumption of a stable climate.
-In addition, its use may characterize a regular behaviour of hydroclimatic processes as an unusual phenomenon.
-Furthermore, the analyses show that it is feasible to adapt the classical hydrological statistics so as to quantify (but not to reduce) the total uncertainty under a varying climate.
-In some cases, the adapted estimators are based on simplifying assumptions, such as the assumption of normal distribution of the process of interest.
-It may be difficult to derive closed analytical estimators appropriate for any type of distribution and for every statistic involved in hydrological estimation and testing.
+In conclusion, the analyses of this paper attempt to cast a warning that the classic hydrologic statistics describes only a portion of the natural uncertainty of hydroclimatic processes, because it is based on the implicit assumption of a stable climate.
+In addition, its use may characterize a regular behaviour of hydroclimatic processes as unusual phenomenon.
+Furthermore, the analyses show that it is feasible to adapt the classic hydrologic statistics so as to quantify (but, not to reduce) the total uncertainty under a varying climate.
+In some cases, the adapted estimators are based on simplifying assumptions, like the assumption of normal distribution of the process of interest.
+It may be difficult to derive closed analytical estimators appropriate for any type of distribution and for every statistic involved in hydrologic estimation and testing.
 However, stochastic simulation provides an easy and directly applicable means for problems that cannot be solved analytically, as demonstrated in the examples of hypothesis testing presented here.
-Obviously, further and more detailed analyses of several related issues of hydrological statistics, and investigations of a large number of data sets, are needed before a concrete base of methodologies, appropriate for different types of water resources problems, can be established.
+Obviously, further and more detailed analyses of several related issues of hydrologic statistics, and investigations of a large number of data sets, are needed before a concrete base of methodologies, appropriate for different types of water resources problems, can be established.

-Acknowledgements The research leading to this paper was performed within the framework of the project "Modernization of the supervision and management of the water resource system of Athens", funded by the Water Supply and Sewage Corporation of Athens, Greece (EYDAP).
+Acknowledgments.
+The research leading to this paper was performed within the framework of the project Modernization of the supervision and management of the water resource system of Athens, funded by the Water Supply and Sewage Corporation of Athens.
 The author wishes to thank the directors of EYDAP and the members of the project committee for the support of the research.
 The discussions with Andreas Efstratiadis that stimulated many of the analyses of this paper are gratefully acknowledged.
 The constructive comments of an anonymous reviewer are gratefully appreciated.
 Thanks are due to two reviewers of an earlier version.